rabaur/ebdwebsite.github.io/exercise2.md

 #  Analyzing behavioral differences across hospital typologies (submission: 22.10)
 The goal of this exercise is to analyze how different hospital typologies differ with respect to behavioral differences, such as wayfinding, the efficiency of nursing care and quality of care.
-The analysis will be done using the three measures presented in class, and using the custom scripts built for the course (using grasshopper, see software page for instructions).
+**The analysis will be done using the three measures presented in class, and using the custom scripts built for the course (using grasshopper, see software page for instructions).
+Follow the steps in the video tutorial below to complete the analysis (please visit the software page and make sure you installed all the necessary software).**

 A. Choose a minimum of 2 hospital layouts, model it in 2D, and compare it across the following measures: